Aantrreksh/sql-query/sqlref/sql_reference.md

 |2        |4       |
 |2        |5       |
 |2        |6       |
-{: caption="Table 16.
-Query result for example: deal with a 1-n relation." caption-side="bottom"}
+{: caption="Query result for example: deal with a 1-n relation." caption-side="bottom"}

 ```sql
 -- deal with an n-m relation